tutek1/DTLabs/07_Animation&Physics/lab07.md

 >   - `Path3D` with `PathFollow3D`, which are used for 3D position and rotation

-### Why the player rides the platform?
+### Why does the player ride the platform?
-You might have noticed that the player gets moved and rotated by the platform as it is animated in a correct way.
-This is due to the player node being of type `CharacterBody3D`, which has the `Moving Platform` ⇾ `Floor Layers` set to use all layers as moving platforms by default.
+You might have noticed that the player is moved and rotated by the platform correctly.
+This happens due to the player node being of type `CharacterBody3D`, which has the `Moving Platform/Floor Layers` set to use all layers as moving platforms by default.

+This setting makes the player inherit the `velocity` and `angular_velocity` of bodies in the `Moving Platform/Floor Layers` layer on which they are standing.